nickchase/k0s/docs/examples/oidc/oidc-cluster-configuration.md

 ### Provider based role mapping

 Please refer to the [providers configuration guide](./oidc-provider-configuration.md).
-Generally speaking, using the `oidc-groups-claim` argument let's you specify which token claim is used a list of RBAC roles for a given user.
-You still need somehow sync up that data between your OIDC provider and kube-api RBAC system.
+Generally speaking, using the `oidc-groups-claim` argument lets you specify which token claim is used in a list of RBAC roles for a given user.
+You still need to sync up that data between your OIDC provider and the kube-api RBAC system.

 ### Manual roles management

 To use manual role management for each user you will need to create a role and role-binding for each new user within k0s cluster.
-The role can be shared for all the users.
+The role can be shared for all users.
 Role example:

 ```yaml